Fidelisaboke/food-security-analysis/README.md

 [![Model](https://img.shields.io/badge/model-XGBoost-orange)](https://xgboost.readthedocs.io/)

 ## Project Overview
-This project involves a machine learning analysis of household food security status.
+This project carries out a machine learning analysis of household food security status.
 It includes a web application that predicts household food security scores based on socio-economic and demographic data.
 The model was developed using data collected from urban informal settlements in Nairobi, Kenya (2014).

 ## Table of Contents
 - [Application Overview](#application-overview)